sidney-eliot/3d-artists-handbook/content/_index.md

 This is probably best suited for intermediate and advanced 3D artist's.
 If you're a 2D artist look [[#All Relevant Things from This Handbook for 2D Artists|here]].
-My 3D workflow mostly consists of following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal](https://www.unrealengine.com/en-US/features).
+My 3D workflow mostly consists of following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
 So this handbook will cover workflows in said software, but many of the concepts can be applied to other software as well.

 If you don't understand a term give the [[Glossary|glossary]] a visit.